 If your dog or cat requires a professional cleaning, the process begins with a consultation.
 During this conversation, your veterinarian will discuss all options for oral care.
 This is followed by a pre-surgical exam that will evaluate your pet’s health, vaccination schedule, and a blood test to evaluate any issues that may arise with anesthetics.

 Anesthesia and Monitoring

-While undergoing professional cleaning, pets typically go under anesthesia to keep them calm and cooperative.
+While undergoing professional cleaning, it is necessary for pets to be placed under anesthesia for their safety.
 Modern anesthesia is very safe.
-We monitor your pet the entire time to make sure their vitals remain stable.
+Your pet is fully monitored (similar to what is used in human medicine) the entire time to make sure their vitals remain stable.
 While under anesthesia, a thorough oral exam can be performed, including digital, full-mouth radiology.

 The process of cleaning includes an oral examination, complete scaling, charting, cleaning, and polishing of teeth.
 We apply a prophylactic barrier sealant to slow down bacterial accumulation following the cleaning.

 If your pet requires any extraction, we will consult prior to the procedure.
 We will also call you immediately after the procedure to let you know how things went.

 To ensure your pet has a restful recovery, we will keep them in our hospital for the day.
 We will provide any pain relief medications necessary to keep your pet comfortable during recovery in the clinic and at home.